Florida Georgia Line reveals what wakes them up every morning — and it's adorable

 Tyler: Can’t go wrong with a little cookout with family and friends on Memorial Day!
 We’ll also be toasting to the brave men and women who gave their lives for our freedom.

-Brian: We’ll definitely have a Patriot Bottle on hand to raise a glass to all those who fought and continue to fight for our nation.
+Brian: We’ll definitely have a Patriot Pack on hand to raise a glass to all those who fought and continue to fight for our nation.

 See Florida Georgia Line's amazing 2-story treehouse with recording studioPlay Video - 3:54